khrt/graphql-perl/README.md

 # DESCRIPTION

-# EXPORTS

-A GraphQL module doesn't import anything by default and provides following items for importing by request.

-## graphql

-A function to parse, validate, and execute GraphQL queries.
-It accepts following
-parameters:

-Usually called like this:

-    graphql(
-        $schema,
-        '{ human(id: "1000") { name } }'
-    );

-## :types

-Exports base GraphQL types.
-See ["TYPES"](#types) section.
+graphql-perl is a port of a [reference GraphQL implementation](https://github.com/graphql/graphql-js) implements GraphQL types, parser, validation and execution need to build GraphQL schema and execute GraphQL queries.

 # TYPES

+To import all available GraphQL types use `:types` tag from [GraphQL](https://metacpan.org/pod/GraphQL) class.

 ## Object Types and Fields